joanlopez/php-glovo-api/README.md

 ## Todo

 * Add HttpRequester tests with a mocked client and check the given url's
+* Add the reversed tests (check that requests are made as expected)
 * Refactor response to model (duplicate code)
 * Allow isolated passwords for customers (now same as description)